 What exactly is a gentleman?
+And how does a regular guy become a gentleman, exactly?

 When I started in 2009, the word “gent” wasn’t as commonly used on the internet as it is today.
 To be honest, if it was, I probably wouldn’t have chosen such a name.